AMoose2048/twrp_device_p11_gen2/README.md

 - [x] MTP
 - [x] OTG
 - [ ] Decryption.
 Use DFE-NEO*
-- [ ] Fastboot.
-Use bootloader as fastboot
+- [ ] Fastboot is iffy.
+Use bootloader as fastboot instead
 - [ ] Correct date
 - [ ] Flashing GSI.
 Untested as this was never my intention